edebernis/sizematch-item-normalizer/README.md

-# sizematch-normalizer
+# sizematch-item-normalizer
-Normalize data of Sizematch app
+Normalize items and publish them into RabbitMQ